OlivierZal/com.melcloud.extension/README.md

 ## Introduction

-This app extends the functionality of the MELCloud Homey app.
+This app extends the functionality of the MELCloud Homey app with self-adjustment of the air-to-air cooling temperature with a maximum deviation of 8 °C from the outdoor temperature.

-Available features:

--   for air-to-air heat pumps: self-regulating cooling with a maximum difference of 8 °C.
+Why?

+-   Because it's better for your heat pumps.
+-   Because it's better for your health.
+-   Because it's better for the environment.